Omnikar/digits-nn/README.md

 The [nalgebra](https://crates.io/crates/nalgebra) crate is used for linear algebra.

+Some of the code is somewhat spaghetti-ish at the moment.

 ## Network info

 Softmax activation is used for the output layer; ReLU activation